ibm-cloud-docs/vpc/vsi_is_profiles.md

 ### Bandwidth allocation between storage and networking
 {: #bandwidth-storage-network}

 The initial volume and network bandwidth allocation depends on the bandwidth that is set by the instance profile that you selected.
-You can also see the bandwidth allocations in the profile information during instance creation in the UI.
-The bandwidth allocation can be changed on the instance details page after you provision an instance.
+You can also see the bandwidth allocations in the profile information during instance creation in the console.
+The bandwidth allocation between Storage and Network can be changed on the instance details page after you provision an instance.

-For example, for the bx2-2x8 profile, you might have the following storage and network options:
+For example, for the bx2-2x8 profile, you might have the following bandwidth configuration:
 - Storage: 1 Gbps
 - Network: 3 Gbps

-For a cx2-8x16 profile, you might have the following storage and network options:

-- Storage: 4 Gbps
-- Network: 12 Gbps

-You can adjust amount of overall bandwidth that is provided to volume bandwidth within the overall instance limits.
-A default amount of volume bandwidth is set on each instance profile.
+You can adjust amount of overall bandwidth that is provided to storage volumes within the overall instance limits.
+However, both volume and network bandwidth must be at least 500 MBps each.
+For example, to allow more bandwidth for volumes, you can apportion the bx2-2x8 example in equal allocations:
+   - Storage: 2 Gbps
+   - Network: 2 Gbps

 For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles) and [Adjusting bandwidth allocation by using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
 {: ui}